• Skip to primary navigation

 You don’t need to buy cans and you’ll never have to say again: The chickpeas were as hard as rocks, because below you’ll learn how to cook garbanzo beans the easy way and get them tender each and every time.

-Although you can still find cooked beans in some traditional neighborhoods or markets, those shops are becoming rare and so I cook them myself and the older I get the more I like eating and cooking garbanzo beans and other pulses.
+Although you can still find cooked beans in some traditional neighborhoods or markets, those shops are becoming rare so I cook them myself, and the older I get the more I like eating and cooking garbanzo beans and other pulses.

 How To Cook Garbanzo Beans